Learn more about clean heating and cooling technology.

 Ductless indoor units come with remote or wireless controls (or smartphone apps!) that give you control over each unit and allow you to use them for heating, cooling, dehumidification or as a fan.
 Because each indoor unit can be controlled individually (forming independent heating/cooling “zones”), you can heat or cool different zones in your home to different temperatures depending on personal comfort preferences—or reduce your energy use even more by turning down the unit in zones that are not being used.

 Ducted air source heat pumps have an outdoor unit that is connected to an air handler (similar to a furnace or central air conditioner) in a building’s ductwork, which is used to heat or cool the building.
-Ducted (also known as “central” or “unitary”) ASHPs are not much different from central air conditioners, except that they provide heating and cooling in a single system (and they don’t really look any different either from afar!).
+Ducted (also known as “central” or “unitary”) ASHPs are not much different from central air conditioners, except that they provide heating and cooling in a single system.
 Ducted ASHPs can work with your home’s existing ductwork, though some modifications may be necessary to adapt it from being suited for a furnace or central AC to being suited for a heat pump.

 |Air Source Heat Pump Webinar||Our kickoff webinar discussing the application of heat pumps for residential heating, cooling and hot water from April 27th.
 (RT 1hr 20min)|